If a cat urinates/defecates in the wrong spot (ie: on your favourite Persian rug), rub his nose in it.

 While extremely rare it can happen.
 I have heard of two cases, one resulting in a fatality, the other resulting in a near miss.
 However, there are several cases of parents accidentally smothering babies in their sleep.
 Care should always be taken to ensure a cat does not have access to a sleeping baby.

-Devon Rexes, Cornish Rexes and Sphyx's are hypoallergenic
+Devon Rexes, Cornish Rexes, and breeds of hairless cat are hypoallergenic

 In truth, a rex cat is no different from any other cat and produces allergen like all other cats.
 They are not hypoallergenic by any means, as claimed by some.
 Then why do some people seem to have no allergic reaction to rex cats?
 There is no simple answer to this question at this time, and more research is required to get the answers needed.
 One possible hypothesis is that as rex cats have less hair to shed, they simply deposit less allergen-laced hair around the home.
 But, whatever the reasons some allergic people seem to tolerate them.
 From personal studies and observations by Margaret Lawrence in the UK, she found that around 10% of people allergic to cats tolerate rex cats.
 Please, before you race out and look for a rex cat, remember you should always test your allergies by visiting home or catteries that only own rex cats, and test continuously over several weeks or months.
 As you don't want the poor little kitten to be re-homed if you find out you are allergic to him or her.
 Don't let your new cat become another statistic at a shelter.